return42/sphkerneldoc/linux_src_doc/fs/ubifs/journal_c.rst

     :param int \*new_len:
         new length

-.. _`recomp_data_node.description`:
+.. _`truncate_data_node.description`:

 Description
 -----------

-This function is used when an inode is truncated and the last data node of the inode has to be re-compressed and re-written.
+This function is used when an inode is truncated and the last data node of the inode has to be re-compressed/encrypted and re-written.

 .. _`ubifs_jnl_truncate`: